 1.5.2.
-Virtual scenery (Virtual environment)
+Virtual scenery (3D virtual environment)

-Teams are required to design a virtual environment (virtual scenery) as part of the Co-existent Space.
-The virtual scenery may include virtual 3D objects (buildings, trees, etc), virtual video display, music, etc that suit the theme.
+Teams are required to design virtual scenery.
+The virtual scenery may include virtual 3D objects (buildings, trees, etc.), virtual video display, music, etc. that suit the story and/or theme of the performance.
 The virtual environment will be projected on the backdrop screen as an extension of the real world.
-Organizers will provide a projector and projection screen for teams to incorporate the virtual environment as well as virtual robots as part of the CoSpace Dance performance.
+Organizers will provide a projector and projection screen for teams to incorporate the virtual environment as well as virtual robots as part of the CoSpace Theatre performance.